confluentinc/ksql/docs/installation/server-config/index.rst

 directly with the production KSQL cluster.

-You can configure servers to exclusively run a predefined script (``.sql`` file) via the ``--queries-file`` command line argument, or the ``ksql.queries.file`` setting in the :ref:`KSQL configuration file <common-configs>`.
+You can configure servers to exclusively run a predefined script (``.sql`` file) via the ``--queries-file`` command line argument, or the ``ksql.queries.file`` setting in the :ref:`KSQL configuration file <ksql-server-config>`.
 If a server is running a predefined script, it will automatically disable its REST endpoint and interactive use.

 .. tip:: When both the ``ksql.queries.file`` property and the ``--queries-file`` argument are present, the ``--queries-file`` argument will take precedence.